chickenandpork/maildropqueue/README.md

 maildropqueue
 =============

-SubEthaSMTP-based Mail Drop that executes actions on reception
+SubEthaSMTP-based Mail Drop that executes actions on email reception

 In essense, it's a java-based daemon implemented mostly on the back of SubEthaSMTP, but offers some configuration for its actions.
 It's relatively new.